aneeqaf/Quantum-Simulation/QuantumSim/python_scripts/README.md

 * **--max_procs** : same as the value set in dist_sim.py.
 (Must be set if running trial batches)
 * **--binary_vectors_only** : this is a flag.
 Use it when the final amplitude vector of a batch is in binary format instead of the ASCII format.
 The default is set to false.
 The script passes the flag to the add_amps.py script.
 * **--not_final_amps** : this is a flag.
 Use it when the amplitude vector that is produced by adding all the amplitude vectors in the specified directory is not the final amplitude vector.
 This flag is passed to the add_amps.py script.
 * **batch_range** : this option takes in two arguments, starting index (inclusive) and last index (exclusive) of the batches being executed on a node.
 The default is 0 to number of batches.
+* **--save_checkpoint_to_file** : takes as argument an integer between 0 and 2.
+Each integer implies the following which in turn affect the memory usage reported:
+	* 0 : do not save any checkpoint to file
+	* 1 : save only the checkpoint before ranges to file
+	* 2 : save both the checkpoints to file
+Default value is 0.

 ##### Example runs: